-The ultimate effect of rising container and bulk volumes, stable pricing, and an overall decrease in operating expenses is an overall increase in the Authority's marginal profitability and cash flow generation as derived from its operations.
+The ultimate effect of rising breakbulk and bulk volumes, stable pricing, offset by an overall increase in operating expenses is a slight decrease in the Authority's marginal profitability and cash flow generation as derived from its operations.
 The following graph depicts this trend by analyzing operating margins and earnings before interest, depreciation, and amortization (EBIDA).
-This trend is anticipated to continue to improve over the following fiscal cycle.
+Relatively flat or slightly improving margins and earnings are anticipated to continue to improve over the following fiscal cycle.